 Pripyat Amusement Park was completed just prior to the Chernobyl disaster and never opened to the public.
 I love these haunting images of the abandoned carnival.

 I spent the day with my very favorite person.
-We stopped by Amy’s for some ice cream and cow-lounging.
-From there we went to a trampoline park and bounced to our hearts content.
-Finally, we ended the day hiking and swimming along Bull Creek.
+We stopped by Amy’s for ice cream and then went hiking and swimming along Bull Creek.

 Autonomous weapons select and engage targets without human intervention.
 They might include, for example, armed quadcopters that can search for and eliminate people meeting certain pre-defined criteria.
 Artificial Intelligence (AI) technology has reached a point where the deployment of such systems is — practically if not legally — feasible within years, not decades, and the stakes are high: autonomous weapons have been described as the third revolution in warfare, after gunpowder and nuclear arms.